Aymara people: Flag

 The Aymara flag is known as the Wiphala.
 An ancient design associated with the Inca, the Wiphala is an ethnic symbol for the Aymara and has been adopted as a symbol of Indigenous rights.
 It consists of seven colours patched together in diagonal stripes.
 The different colours represent geographical regions.
 The meaning of colours have been adapted to represent different areas of indigenous culture: red (planet earth); orange (society); yellow (strength and morality); green (economy and ecology); blue (supernatural life); and violet (self-determination).

 Language

-Aymara people's language is Aymara.
+The Aymara people's language is Aymara.
 It is spoken from the north of Lake Titicaca to the south of Lake Poopó.
 Aymara is a third official language in Peru after Spanish and Quechua.
 It is spoken by 1.6% of the Peruvian population.
 Aymara has no distant language relative but there are some nearby similar languages.
 Quechua has some overlap with Aymara brought by contact.
 There are two closely related languages called Jaqaru and Kawki.
 A small isolated group of about 1000 people speak these languages in and around the village of Tupe, in Yauyos Province, in the remote highlands southwest of Lima.
 Other related languages are presumable extinct.